Canon G3 X vs Panasonic FZ2000

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-Reasons to prefer the Panasonic Lumix DMC-FZ2000:
+Arguments in favor of the Panasonic Lumix DMC-FZ2000:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - Faster burst: Shoots at higher frequency (12 vs 5.9 flaps/sec) to capture the decisive moment.